Alerts and Notifications – What’s the Difference?

 PersistenceOften persistent: until acknowledged, escalated, or resolved.
 Might repeat, escalate or bypass silent settings.Less persistent.
 May fade away, be logged without constant reminders.

-ChannelsMay use channels that ensure delivery and attention (alarm tones, voice calls, SMS, push with override, etc.).Use normal channels (email, push, system status updates) that respect user settings, may be delayed.
+ChannelsMay use channels that ensure delivery and attention (alarm tones, voice calls, SMS, customizable notification profile, push with override, etc.).Use normal channels (email, push, system status updates) that respect user settings, may be delayed.

 How Alerts and Notifications Relate to Each Other